elmadev/elmaonline-web/README.md

 Use the generator to add new pages, features and components Run `yarn g` in terminal and follow the prompts

-Most styling should happen in components which should be mostly style and as little state as possible, no easypeasy, at most some react useState.
-Features will be built up of components and maintain some state in easy-peasy and/or call the api.
-Pages will be built of mostly of features and some layout components to comprise a full screen, these can also maintain state and call api.
+- Most styling should happen in components which should be mostly style and as little state as possible, no easypeasy, at most some react useState.
+For padding, margin and colors make sure you use variables from the theme and not static values.
+- Features will be built up of components to create the UI and maintain some state in easy-peasy and/or call the api.
+Optimally you should be able to use layout components like Grid, Row, Column, Paper, Header etc. to built up basic layouts and not rely on creating new css when making a feature.
+- Pages will be built mostly of features and some layout components to comprise a full screen.

+Use `yarn commit` or follow [guidelines](https://github.com/elmadev/elmaonline-site/blob/dev/docs/contributing.md) when committing code to maintain consistent commit messages.

 ### Pages